History of Soup Kitchens

 Soup kitchens were badly needed at that time considering the failing economy in the 1930s.
 There were at least 12 million Americans that were out of work.

-The first soup kitchens were run by churches, private charities, and volunteer Americans.
+In the history of the soup kitchens, the first soup kitchens were run by churches, private charities, and volunteer Americans.
 At that time, these institutions can serve an average of 1,500 up to 3,000 people in a day.
 That’s how many unemployed Americans rely on soup kitchen food every day.

 Soup and bread were the most often served food in soup kitchens back in the day.
 Not only because it’s more economical, but also because it can cater to more people.